John-Otago/PhD-Plus/README.md

 A word of caution: if you are getting into a completely different field with very little prior knowledge, then the amount of 'research' you need to do will be humongous if you follow this method, and will grow exponentially as you progress.

-It may still work (I've done it a couple of times), but if you are 100% committed to a new field that you are trying to get into, then it's probably better to follow a more sequential method to lay the foundation and progress more systematically.
+It may still work (I've done it a couple of times), but if you are 100% committed to a new field that you are trying to get into, then it's probably better to follow a more sequential method to lay the foundation and progress more systematically, whether you start from bottom-up or top-down (see section (d) below).

 There are always pros and cons in each approach that you'll need to balance to make it work for you.

+(d) Some [very good reflections on education](https://www.fast.ai/2016/10/08/teaching-philosophy/) (from the pitfall of the conventional philosophy to more effective self-teaching, doing a PhD, and progressing further).

+Worth reading.

 [**Back to Table of Contents**](https://github.com/John-Otago/PhD-Plus/blob/main/README.md#table-of-contents)